 Don’t Capitalize

-Book appendices and chapters (e.g. chapter four); basket craze; eyedazzler; formline; heather ahtone; indigeneity; indigenize; indigenous when referring to plants or fungi; jingle dance or jingle dress; new genres/new media; rez; sci-fi; settler; site in the names of archaeological sites; or white when referring to people (AP standard).
+Book appendices and chapters (e.g. chapter four); basket craze; eyedazzler; formline; heather ahtone; indigeneity; indigenize; indigenous when referring to plants or fungi; internet; jingle dance or jingle dress; new genres/new media; rez; sci-fi; settler; site in the names of archaeological sites; or white when referring to people (AP standard).

 Cree languages when written in the Latin alphabet exclusively use lowercase (more), e.g. tânisi, kiya mâka?
 Cree proper nouns are also lowercase.
+Miami language terms are also lowercased.

 Captions